 What we don’t: Expensive for an REI product.

 REI’s Midweight above is our favorite budget design this year, but the polyester construction falls short in terms of softness and odor-fighting ability.
 Enter their Merino 185 Long-Sleeve Half-Zip, which swaps in a full merino build that’s soft, has a good amount of stretch, and wicks moisture effectively.
-In terms of warmth, the 185-gram REI beats out thinner options like the Smartwool Classic All-Season above (150 g/²); we’ve found the midweight design to offer a really versatile level of warmth whether you’re backpacking or cross-country skiing.
+In terms of warmth, the 185-gram REI beats out thinner options like the Smartwool Classic All-Season above (150 g/²), and we’ve found the midweight design to offer a really versatile level of warmth whether you’re backpacking or cross-country skiing.
 Finally, the fit is spot-on for many women with enough room to move around and modest tapering at the waist to add shape.
 In our experience, many REI products fit on the boxy and baggy side, but that’s not the case with the Merino 185 Half-Zip.

 However, while the Merino 185 Half-Zip doesn’t suffer from the typical fit issues we anticipated, it does cost more than expected for an REI product.
 For reference, Icebreaker’s popular 200 Oasis Crew above is a noticeable step up in warmth for only $15 more, although you do get a front zip and higher collar on the REI.
 And for $10 less, Ridge Merino’s Aspect offers competitive warmth (180g/m²) alongside a great fit and finish.
 It’s worth mentioning that the REI Merino 185 features 100% merino, which gives up a little abrasion resistance (especially with the thin build) but results in an extra-soft feel.
 But in the end, the REI doesn’t quite stand out from a value perspective, which is why we rank it here.